 There are two set of data for a problem: one is pretest and the other one is system test.
 Contestants submit their code to see if it passes every test point in the pretest.
 If it was successful, then the contestant can wait till the end of the contest and wait for the system test.
 Only codes that pass system test earn the scores for a problem.

-For the problems in a contest, every problem has an initial score, with the convention of the easiest task, A, worth of 500 points and the hardest task, E or F or G, worth of 3500 points.
+For the problems in a contest, every problem has an initial score, with the convention of the easiest task, A, worth 500 points and the hardest task, E or F or G, worth 3500 points.
 Other problems have different points but the point increases with difficulty.
 Also, there is a mechanism of problems devaluating with time.
 For a regular 2-hour contest, the value of a problem decreases at a rate of Initial Score250 per minute.
 If the problem is successfully accomplished, then it will stop devaluating.
 There is penalty for submitting the problems as well.
 For each unsuccessful attempt that fails the pretest, the contestant loses 50 marks to the problem.

 Another interesting concept, also the unique and symbolistic feature of Codeforces contests, is “hacking.”
 Dozens of contestants are allocated to the same room, and they can view each other’s code after successfully passing the pretest of a problem.
 Then contestants in the room can meticulously design some data to kill other people’s code.
-If it was successful, i.e., other people’s code fails the special data, then it is a “successful hack,” and this set of data will be used at the system test.
-A successful hack brings extra 100 points to this problem; however, an “unsuccessful hack” result in a 50 points reduction.
+If it was successful, i.e. other people’s code fails the special data, then it is a “successful hack,” and this set of data will be used at the system test.
+A successful hack brings an extra 100 points to this problem; however, an “unsuccessful hack” result in a 50 points reduction.
 Although hacking other’s codes is fun, the risk is noticeable, and most hackings are not easy since the pretest usually consists of tens or hundreds of data points.

 Despite all those rules, no matter how many attempts or unsuccessful hacks the contestant did, when he or she solves the problem, the score for it cannot drop below 30% of its original points.